Practice/Industry Group Overview

 Sutherland represents bank in acquisition creating 15th largest U.S. commercial bank.

 Our attorneys represented BBVA Compass in its acquisition of the banking operations of Guaranty Bank from the FDIC.
 The acquisition created the 15th largest U.S. commercial bank with $49 billion in deposits.

 Our team assists in more than 100 rural economy transactions worth more than $1 billion.

-Sutherland represents a bank in lending related to U.S. agriculture and the nation's rural economy.
-We have ve handled more than 100 transactions with a deal volume exceeding $1 billion with telecommunications, energy, agriculture and water borrowers.
+Sutherland represented a client involved in lending related to U.S. agriculture and the nation's rural economy.
+We have handled more than 100 transactions with a deal volume exceeding $1 billion with telecommunications, energy, agriculture and water borrowers throughout the country.

-Sutherland successfully secured a dismissal with prejudice for one of the nation’s largest banks in a federal court class action brought by purchasers of auction rate securities.
+Defended one of the nation’s largest banks in a securities class action filed in federal court.
+We obtained dismissal, with prejudice, of all class claims brought by purchasers of auction rate securities.